LordBurtz/clueless/README.md

 ## What we learned
 optimising our code

-## What's next for clueless - check24
+## What's next for clueless
 find some clues
 gotta go faster
 build a frontend
+bump allocator maybe?